Wanlockhead: History

-The village was called Winlocke until 1566, derived from the Gaelic Cuingealach (the narrow pass).
+Wanlockhead takes its name from the Wanlock Water, a stream which rises in the remote hollow which forms the setting of the village.

-Wanlockhead owes its existence to the lead and other mineral deposits in the surrounding hills.
+The village owes its existence to the lead and other mineral deposits found in the surrounding hills.
 These deposits were first exploited by the Romans, and from the 13th century they began to be worked again in the summer.
 The village was founded permanently in 1680 when the Duke of Buccleuch built a lead smelting plant and workers' cottages.

 Lead, zinc, copper and silver were mined nearby, as well as some of the world's purest gold at 22.8 carats, which was used to make the Scottish Crown.
 Early gold miners included Cornelius de Vos, George Bowes, and Bevis Bulmer.
 Wanlockhead became known as "God's treasure house" from the richness of its mineral resources.

 Despite a branch railway (see Leadhills & Wanlockhead Railway), also the highest in Scotland, which served the village from 1901 to 1939, lead mining declined in the 20th century and finished in the 1950s.
 From 1850 the Glasgow and South Western Railway had provided sidings at Mennock Lye Goods Depot for the use of the Wanlockhead and Leadhills mines.

 The village had a curling club which was formed in 1777 and there were also quoits, bowling clubs, a drama group and a silver band which had instruments purchased for them by the Duke of Buccleuch.

 William Symington was from Leadhills, but lived and worked in Wanlockhead.
 His fame lies in the fact that he designed the engine used to power the world's first steamboat.
 This boat was successfully tested on Dalswinton Loch near Ellisland on 14 October 1788.
 Dalswinton was the home of Robert Burns's landlord, Patrick Miller.

 Robert Burns

 Robert Burns and an associate, Thomas Sloan, visited Wanlockhead in the winter of 1789–90.
 The weather was very icy and they decided to have their horses' shoes 'frosted', that is sharpened to increase the grip.
 They had to wait their turn and took shelter at Ramage's Inn, where Burns wrote a poem entitled Pegasus at Wanlockhead.
 Pegasus was the name of Burns' horse.

 Burns also visited Wanlockhead in January 1792 to explore the lead mines.
 He was accompanied by Maria Riddell, the sister of Robert Riddell of Friar's Carse.
-They breakfasted at Sanquhar and then took a poste-chaise to the mines.
+They breakfasted at Sanquhar and then took a post chaise to the mines.
 They went a considerable distance into the mines, braving the dark, wet and cramped conditions at first; however they had to turn back as Burns found the poor air very distressing.
 Burns did not record this visit, but Maria included the details in a letter.